anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/GenAI.md

   - CCaaS seamlessly integrates with other Customer Engagement Suite tools, including Conversational Agents for automated support, Agent Assist for real-time agent guidance, and Conversational Insights for valuable data analysis.

+> ## Google Agentspace
+- Google Agentspace is designed to help you and your team use your company's information more effectively.
+It uses AI to create customized agents that can access and understand data from various sources, regardless of where that data is stored.
+These agents can then be integrated into your organization’s internal websites or dashboards.
+- NotebookLM Enterprise as your specialized AI tool for diving deep into specific documents and web sources – asking questions, summarizing, and creating new content based only on those sources.
+Agentspace, on the other hand, is your comprehensive enterprise AI assistant.
+It uses AI agents and unified search to automate tasks and find information across all your connected business systems, not just specific documents you upload.
+- You can think of Agentspace like your personal AI assistant for work.
+It helps employees find information, understand data, and automate tasks.
+It is designed to increase productivity for teams in a variety of fields like marketing, sales, HR, software, and research and development.